 Compiling in debug mode

-To compile in debug mode (as opposed to the default release mode), use
+To compile in debug mode (as opposed to the default develop mode), use

 --profile mbed-os/tools/profiles/debug.json in the compile command-line: